innosuisse-smaragd/dmia/README.md

 ## Deploy to Tomcat (local)
 As requested, the app needs to be deployed on a tomcat server.
 To do so, follow these steps:

+### Deploy from the command line
-Before to deploy, set the tags </home> of the pom.xml with the absolute path to our local tomcat installation.
+Before deploying, set the tags </home> of the pom.xml with the absolute path to your local tomcat installation.

 ```
 mvn cargo:deploy
 ```

+### Deploy manually
+From you file explorer, navigate to the target folder and copy the 'dmia-X-X-X-SHAPSHOT.war' file.

+Paste it at the root of the tomcat/webapps folder.

 The app is deployed on tomcat and can be accessed by navigating to your_tomcat_host/dmia.
 For example if the tomcat server runs on localhost:8080, the app is accessible at localhost:8080/dmia